 The benefits we have seen

 The benefits of our service are that carers are given a much-needed break to enjoy some ‘me time’, knowing that the person they are caring for will be looked after.

 For those who live alone, a volunteer visit can make their day more meaningful, particularly if they are unable to access their local community.
 'Carer support is a lifeline for me I feel someone is aware when I struggle and will try and help.'

 Our advice to others

-The advice for anyone thinking of setting up a similar service would be to start small and build up gradually, ensuring that volunteers are given adequate training to prepare them for their role.
+The advice for anyone thinking of setting up a similar service would be to start small and build up gradually, ensuring that volunteers are given adequate training to prepare them for their roles.

-'My volunteer has a wide range of interests and enables us to have intellectual debates and discussion and this has changed my brain from becoming sterile back to its former searching self.'
+'My volunteer has a wide range of interests and enables us to have intellectual debates and discussions.
+This has changed my brain from becoming sterile back to its former searching self.'
 (Carer)